pytorch/pytorch/torch/distributed/CONTRIBUTING.md

 ![RPC_ARCH](../../docs/source/_static/img/rpc_arch.png)

 The top level APIs for the RPC framework can found in [rpc/api.py](rpc/api.py) and majority of the code is actually written in C++.
-The pybind entrypoints can be found in [rpc/init.cpp](../torch/csrc/distributed/rpc/init.cpp).
+The pybind entrypoints can be found in [rpc/init.cpp](../csrc/distributed/rpc/init.cpp).

 The RPC framework consists of several additional components:

-### RPC Framwork
+### RPC Agents

 The core C++ interface of the RPC framework can be found in [rpc_agent.h](../csrc/distributed/rpc/rpc_agent.h) and the TensorPipe and ProcessGroup implementations can be found at [process_group_agent.h](../csrc/distributed/rpc/process_group_agent.h) and [tensorpipe_agent.h](../csrc/distributed/rpc/tensorpipe_agent.h) respectively.